encoredev/encore/docs/quick-start.md

 _Let's get started!_

 ## Install the Encore CLI

 To develop locally with Encore, you need the Encore CLI.
 This is what provisions your local development environment, and runs your local development dashboard complete with logs, tracing, and API documentation.

 🥐 Install the Encore CLI by running the appropriate command for your system:

 **Mac OS**

 ```bash
 brew install encoredev/tap/encore
 ```

 **Windows**

 ```bash
 iwr https://encore.dev/install.ps1 | iex
 ```

 **Linux**

 ```bash
 curl -L https://encore.dev/install.sh | bash
 ```

 You can check that everything's working by running `encore version` in your terminal.
 It should print something like:

 ```bash
 encore version v1.0.0
 ```

 ## Create your first app

 When you're building with Encore, it’s best to use one application for an entire project.

 🥐 Create your app by running:

 ```bash
 encore app create
 ```

 Since this is the first time you're using Encore, you will be asked to create an account.
-After running the above command, press `Enter` to create your Encore account, following the instructions on screen.
+After running the above command, press `Enter` to create your Encore account, following the instructions on the screen.
 You can use your account with GitHub or Google, or create an account using your email.

 Continue by picking a name for your app, using lowercase letters, digits, or dashes.